mrickar/Crawling-GlassDollar/README.md

 - After the project is built and run successfully on docker.
 You can use the following endpoint to get your data.<br>
 http://127.0.0.1:8000/enterprises/

-- After you send the request, the page will be redirected to a new page.<br>
+- After the request is sent, the response will provide a new endpoint to see the results of the async process.<br>
 http://127.0.0.1:8000/requests/{task_id} <br>
 task_id will be assigned by service.

-- Until the process is done and the results are ready, the page will display a "Task in progress" message.
-After the process is done, you can see the results by refreshing the page.
+- The page will display a "Task in progress" message until the process is done and the results are ready.
+After the process finishes, you can see the results by refreshing the page.

-- Celery tasks can be monitored on with Flower<br>
+- Celery tasks can be monitored with Flower<br>
 http://127.0.0.1:5556/